RnoB/3DVisualSwarm/README.md

 ```console
 Fra:1 Mem:9.41M (Peak 9.59M) | Time:00:00.00 | Mem:0.00M, Peak:0.00M | Scene, ViewLayer | Updating Scene
 ```
-It's a mess when doing simulations.
+It's a mess when doing simulations and a source of slowdown.
+Let's get rid of it too.

-So in source/blender/render/intern/pipeline.cc lines ~204 to ~212 can be commented
+So in source/blender/render/intern/pipeline.cc lines ~204 to ~215 should be commented
 ```C
   fprintf(stdout,
           TIP_("Fra:%d Mem:%.2fM (Peak %.2fM) "),